vadimbk/phpmyadmin_install_update/README.md

 ### Security Best Practices for Passwords:

 * **Avoid hardcoding in production**: For maximum security, avoid hardcoding passwords directly in the script file.
+If you do, strictly control file permissions.

 * **Use environment variables temporarily**: If using environment variables, `unset` them immediately after the script completes to clear them from your shell's environment.
 The script attempts to `unset` the variable if it sourced it from the environment or interactively.